Jammy2211/PyAutoLens/docs/general/workspace.rst

 There are numerous example describing how to perform lensing calculations, lens modeling, and many other **PyAutoLens** features.
 All examples are provided as Python scripts and Jupyter notebooks.

-A full description of the scripts available is given on the `autolens workspace GitHub page <https://github.com/Jammy2211/autolens_workspace>`_.
+Descriptions of every configuration file and their input parameters are provided in the ``README.rst`` in the `config directory of the workspace <https://github.com/Jammy2211/autolens_workspace/tree/release/config>`_

 Config
 ------